jdeck88/AmphibiaWebDiseasePortal/README.md

 # Amphibian Disease Portal

 New portal design built in Hugo and Javascript with GEOME backend.
-To view that status of development, goto:
+Commits to the master and develop branch are watched by netlify and deployed at the following URL addresses:

 Master Branch URL: https://amphibiandiseaseportal.netlify.com/

 Develop Branch URL: https://amphibiandisease-develop.netlify.com/

-Note... all commits to the master branch on this github page will updated netlify at the above mentioned URL.
+When this site goes live, we may or may not be using netlify to serve amphibiandisease.org.
+Stay tuned.

 # Developers